 5. Leveraging Advanced Measurement Techniques

 Real-time monitoring and adaptive adjustment serve as the vanguards of precision.
-Harnessing advanced measurement devices for continuous process monitoring facilitates the prompt rectification of errors, ensuring that precision is steadfastly upheld throughout the machining journey.
+Harnessing advanced measurement devices for continuous process monitoring facilitates the prompt rectification of errors, ensuring that precision is steadfastly upheld throughout the error types in machining journey.

 Conclusion